How to write a professional back-end developer resume?

 • Docker, Kubernetes

-Apart from hard-skills, soft skills can also benefit your back-end developer CV.
+Plus, you shouldn't completely ignore soft skills in your back-end developer CV.

 Best soft skills to put on your back-end developer resume